 Thinking Outside The Platform Box: How PPC Agencies Can Optimize Businesses, Not Just Campaigns

-PPC agencies sell platforms like Google AdWords and Bing Ads to businesses as products designed to rapidly increase their growth.
+PPC agencies sell platforms like Google AdWords and Microsoft Advertising to businesses as products designed to rapidly increase their growth.

 And these platforms can, indeed, help propel huge gains for the companies that run ads on them.

 Depending on the company and a range of other factors, PPC platforms can deliver results so dramatic that they surprise even the agencies that should be used to seeing them by now.
-Google AdWords and Bing Ads –– fantastic products, right?
+Google AdWords and Microsoft Advertising –– fantastic products, right?

 That’s the problem.

-The more that PPC agencies understand AdWords, Bing Ads, or any other PPC platform as a product to be sold –– and not a tool to be harnessed –– the less likely they are to help their customers find success.
+The more that PPC agencies understand AdWords, Microsoft Advertising, or any other PPC platform as a product to be sold –– and not a tool to be harnessed –– the less likely they are to help their customers find success.

 There are a few ways this can play out.
 One of them is obvious and extreme.
 If a PPC agency is focused on a platform only as a product that needs selling, then it might decide that there’s no point in thinking about all the ways it could work better to meet their client’s needs.
 The agency may resign itself to the thinking that developing the platform is Google’s job (for example), and that their job is simply to sell it.